 Days 2, 3, 4 and 5: Siargao

-You’ve got 4 full days in Siargao, which is the time we consider you should devote to this island.
-So if you want to take things slower or surf a lot, our advice is to give it at least 1 or 2 more days of your 20-day Philippines trip and trim somewhere else.
+You’ve got four full days in Siargao, which is how much time we think you should spend on this island.
+So if you want to take things slower or surf a lot, our advice is to give it at least one or two more days of your 20-day Philippines trip and cut one day from somewhere else.

-Even if it seems like many days, you’ll see you’ll make the most of your time.
-In our Siargao Guide you’ll find all the details for your stay, but this can be a good trip plan:
+Even if it sounds like a lot of days, you’ll see how easy it is to make the most of your time.
+In our Siargao Guide you’ll find all the details for your stay, but this could be a good way to organize your days:

-1. Day for your first island hopping (boat trips between islands) to the 3 islands (Daku, Naked and Guyam) + Mam’on.
-Read Island hopping in Siargao for all the info.
+• A day for your first island-hopping tour (boat trips between islands) to the three islands — Daku, Naked and Guyam — as well as Mam’on.
+Read Island hopping in Siargao for all the details.

-1. Day to tour by motorbike or tricycle through the north of the island: Magpupungko, Alegría, Tak Tak Falls and other Siargao beaches.
-In Things to do in Siargao you’ve got a route mapped out—even with a map.
+• A day to explore the north of the island by motorbike or tricycle: Magpupungko, Alegria, Tak Tak Falls and other Siargao beaches.
+In Things to do in Siargao you’ll find a mapped-out route, including a map.

-2. Trip to Sugba Lagoon, Kawhagan and Pamomoan from Del Carmen.
+• A trip to Sugba Lagoon, Kawhagan, and Pamomoan from Del Carmen.

 Day 6: Siargao – Cebu – Malapascua

-This day of your 20-day trip to the Philippines is for transfers, so there’s nothing for it but to be patient.
+This day of your 20-day trip to the Philippines is a transfer day, so there’s nothing to do but be patient.

-1. Take a flight from Siargao to Cebu, the earliest one you can find so you reach Malapascua in good time, due to the boat schedules.
+1. Take the earliest flight from Siargao to Cebu you can find so you can reach Malapascua with plenty of time before the last boats leave.

-2. Go from Cebu to Malapascua.
-You’ll find lots of information in How to get to Malapascua, but basically you have 2 options:
+2. Continue from Cebu to Malapascua.
+You’ll find lots of information in How to get to Malapascua, but basically you have two options:

-• Go by public transport: taxi to the North Bus Terminal + bus/van to Maya + boat to Malapascua
+• Take public transport: taxi to the North Bus Terminal + bus/van to Maya + boat to Malapascua

-• Go by taxi: taxi to Maya + public or private boat to Malapascua — this shortens the travel time.
-We have a contact in case you’d like to do it this way.
+• Take a taxi: taxi to Maya + public or private boat to Malapascua — this cuts down the travel time.
+We have a trusted contact in case you’d like to do it this way.
 Leave us a comment and we’ll send it to you.

 ✈️ Everything is explained in How to get from Siargao to Malapascua

-You’ll probably reach Malapascua a little before sunset, so you can head to Bounty Beach and enjoy a tasty mango margarita while soaking up the island’s relaxed vibe.
+You’ll probably arrive in Malapascua a little before sunset, so you can head to Bounty Beach and enjoy a tasty mango margarita while soaking up the island’s laid-back vibe.

 Malapascua on a 20-day route through the Philippines

-Whether you dive or not, Malapascua is a very special spot to include in your 20-day Philippines route and we’ve been visiting it for 10 years without getting tired of it.
+Whether you’re diving or not, Malapascua is a truly special place to include in your 20-day Philippines route and we’ve been visiting it for 10 years and still haven’t gotten tired of it.

-This Visayan island will slow your pulse and win you over with its simplicity and local vibe.
-In Best things to do in Malapascua you’ll find everything you can do, but here’s a well-rounded plan:
+This Visayan island will slow you right down and win you over with its simplicity and local feel.
+In Best things to do in Malapascua you’ll find everything there is to do, but here’s a well-rounded plan:

-1. Excursion to the island’s northern area: the lighthouse, Lapus Lapus, Langob Beach (one of the best beaches in Malapascua) and the “abandoned resort”.
+1. A trip to the northern part of the island: the lighthouse, Lapus Lapus, Langob Beach (one of the best beaches in Malapascua) and the “abandoned resort”.
 If you’re diving, you could head to Gato Island in the morning and then go north.

-2. Beach chill on Bounty Beach or a day of diving with the thresher shark at Kimud Shoal—the must-do for diving in Malapascua.
-If you don’t have a diving certification, you can do a try dive, or go snorkelling with the reef sharks in front of the Tepanee hotel.
+2. A relaxed beach day on Bounty Beach or a day of diving with thresher sharks at Kimud Shoal—the must-do dive in Malapascua.
+If you’re not a certified diver, you can do a discovery dive, or go snorkeling with the reef sharks in front of the Tepanee hotel.

-3. Day trip to the epic Kalanggaman, which has one of the best beaches in the Philippines.
+3. A day trip to the epic Kalanggaman, home to one of the best beaches in the Philippines.

-By the way, if you’re not a certified diver, you could take the opportunity to get your certification during your stay on the island.
-Doing the theory online, you could get certified in this number of days.
+By the way, if you’re not a certified diver, you could take the opportunity to get certified during your stay on the island.
+If you do the theory online, you could complete your certification during your stay.

-Whether you have your Open Water or not, leave us a comment and we’ll send you the contact for the island’s best dive center, where you’ll feel at home and, most importantly, very safe.
+Whether or not you already have your Open Water certification, leave us a comment and we’ll send you the contact details for the best dive center on the island, where you’ll feel at home and, most importantly, in safe hands.

 Langob Beach in Malapascua